 Massachusetts injury liability and auto insurance laws can be complex, and even seemingly straightforward cases can present significant and unforeseen challenges.

-- Do you research by speaking with more than one lawyer.
+- Do your research by speaking with more than one lawyer?
 Ask each about his or her experience and fees, as well as the dedication you will receive from them and the projected chances of success.
 Ask about the level of participation expected on your part.

 - Clarify payment arrangements.
 Understand the most expensive attorney isn’t necessarily the best, and neither does the “bargain” rate always mean a great deal.
 Overall, seek a balance of experience and cost.

-At the Law Offices of Jeffrey S. Glassman, we charge no upfront legal feels, and only get paid if we are successful in making a financial recovery on your behalf.Comparative/Contributory Negligence
+At Jeffrey Glassman Injury Lawyers, we charge no upfront legal fees and only get paid if we are successful in making a financial recovery on your behalf.Comparative/Contributory Negligence

 As it pertains to personal injury, Massachusetts has adopted the doctrine of modified comparative negligence, per Mass.
 Ann.
 Laws. ch.
 231, § 85.